Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 From this section, you can also limit access to websites and the kind of content you see in various apps.
 Of course, these restrictions come in handy from a security and privacy standpoint as well.

 Once you disable an app, its app icon will disappear too.
 Since you can block only a handful of apps with the default settings, you’ll need a third-party app to block everything else.

 A Quieter iPhone for a Quieter Mind

 Creating a minimalist iPhone experience is just the first step in curbing smartphone addiction.
 Of course, the addiction is not a prerequisite.
-You can set up a clutter-free iPhone for the different reasons—because clearing out clutter is good for you.
+You can set up a clutter-free iPhone for other reasons—because clearing out clutter is good for you.